alexzou08/alexzou08/README.md

 ## Hi there 👋, my name is Jiaqi

-I am a software engineer who is committed to lifelong learning.
+I am a self-motivated software engineer who has a genuine interest in programming and is committed to lifelong learning.

-I am flexible with locations and willing to work remote.

-Writing readable and reusable [clean code] is my greatest passion.
+Finding the right tool to solve challenging problems is my greatest passion.

 ### Skills:
-Java / JavaScript / HTML / CSS / SQL / VB / Wolfram Language /
+Java / JavaScript / HTML / CSS / SQL / VBA / Wolfram Language /
 Object Oriented Design / System Design / Data Structures and Algorithms Spring / React / Shell

-- 🔭 My favorite programming language is Java
+- 🔭 Java is the programming language that I have been using recently
-- 🌱 I’m working on interesting system design problems
 - 👯 I’m looking to develop applications that are user-friendly and useful
 - 🤔 I’m seeking a job in Canada as a software development engineer
 - 📫 How to reach me: